Last updated on 28th February 2022

 This seriously fluid animated video from Sndbox is a seamless example of what can be achieved using just a limited colour palette, line drawn graphics, some well-placed music and simple narration.
 And although this video is only tangentially related to cryptocurrency itself (and Bitcoin in particular), it is a useful exposition of blockchain technology and the opportunities available to other businesses wishing to utilise such technology for security.
 Aimed primarily at the creative industries, Sndbox proposes blockchain as an alternative, decentralised way of conducting business.

-This seemingly independent explainer video effort from Nintoons is startling; not least because it only has 2,000 views despite its relative quality.
+This seemingly independent explainer video effort from Nintoons is startling; not least because it only has just over 3,000 views despite its relative quality.
 The close relationship between cryptocurrency and certain underground online and forum communities is alluded to cleverly through its use of manga-style animation.
 The video also does a good job of introducing viewers to the basics of what cryptocurrency actually is as well as giving a brief overview of its history, benefits and potential pitfalls.

 Since Bitcoin established itself as the first cryptocurrency on the market and since its blockchain technology was the first of its kind to be utilized, Bitcoin still receives the most attention in the public imagination.
 However, over the past number of years other companies have followed in its wake, and Thor Token is a good example of how this has been done successfully.
 Taking uncertainty in the gig economy as its kicking-off point, this video’s focus is on promoting the benefits of early investment in alternative currencies as a means of making fast money.
 Its animation is slick and professional looking, its colour pallette and script is consistent and overall it does a very good job of highlighting the potential benefits of investing in cryptocurrencies other than Bitcoin.

 The subtle allusion in this video’s simplistic 2D iconography to paper currency as outdated is a clever way of introducing viewers to the potential benefits of cryptocurrency.
 Notice that there is a marked change in tone and colour when the video stops talking about “outdated” paper currency and starts talking about the more modern, unregulated form of cryptocurrency.
-This is to encourage potential investors to think about one of the more well-known cryptocurrencies on the market: XRP Ripple, which was established in 2013 as an early rival to Bitcoin.
+This is to encourage potential investors to think about one of the more well-known cryptocurrencies on the market: XRP Ripple, which was established as an early rival to Bitcoin.

 This video from Gelios focuses on blockchain and, in particular, how P2P (peer-to-peer) technology has made cryptocurrency exchange possible.
 They do this in an interesting way; favouring a computer game analogy to explain how blockchain works over the typical web-like graphic used by other videos.
 The effect is to humanise the process, taking it away from financial abstractions and making it relatable for potential investors who perhaps don’t have a handle on the industry jargon associated with cryptocurrency.